ambiorix-web/ambiorix/docs/guide/hello-world.md

 # Hello World

-Make sure you have the package installed.
+First, make sure you have the package installed.
+It is not yet available from CRAN but can be installed from Github with the [remotes](https://remotes.r-lib.org/) package.

 ```r
 # install.packages("ambiorix")
 remotes::install_github("JohnCoene/ambiorix")
 ```

 By default ambiorix will serve the application on a random port, this can be changed, along with other things, when instantiating the class.

 ```r
 library(ambiorix)